mochiCoon/FileOrganizer/README.md

 Not having it defaults to the Downloads Folder

-Also this only works on macos or linux if someone wants to add windows support that would be awesome :D
+Also this probably only works on macos or linux if someone wants to add windows support that would be awesome :D

 ## Todo